How to Make Heroic Returns With Comic Book Investments

 How to invest in comic books

-Investing in comic books and other collectibles is easier than ever before by signing up to an investment platform like Otis.
+Investing in comic books and other collectibles is easier than ever before by signing up to an investment platform like Public.
 Otis is an app where you can buy and sell shares of super rare collectibles listed on the platform.

 Another investment platform with a substantial comic book collection worth checking out is Rally.
 Currently, trading on Rally are comics like Marvel Star Wars #1 from 1977 and DC's Batman #2.